GP-Stanley/tech264-docker-kubernetes/kubernetes/kubernetes.md

 * **How it works**: When there are not enough resources to schedule new pods, the cluster autoscaler adds more nodes.
   * Conversely, it removes nodes when they are underutilised.
 * **Use case**: Helps manage the overall capacity of the cluster, ensuring that there are enough resources to run all scheduled pods efficiently.

+### 4. Kubernetes Event-Driven Autoscaling (KEDA)
+* **What it does**: KEDA allows you to scale your Kubernetes workloads based on external events.
+It extends the capabilities of Kubernetes autoscaling by enabling you to scale applications based on custom metrics and external event sources, such as message queues, databases, or cloud services.

+* **How it works**:
+  * **Event-Driven Scaling**: KEDA can scale your applications based on events from various sources, such as Azure Event Hubs, Kafka, RabbitMQ, and more.
+  * **Custom Metrics**: KEDA allows you to define custom metrics for scaling, enabling you to scale your applications based on specific business requirements.
+  * **Integration with HPA**: KEDA works alongside the Horizontal Pod Autoscaler (HPA) to provide seamless scaling based on both resource utilization and external events.
+  * **Scalers**: KEDA supports a wide range of scalers, which are responsible for connecting to external event sources and providing metrics for scaling.
+Some popular scalers include Azure Monitor, AWS CloudWatch, Prometheus, and more.

+* **Use case**: KEDA is particularly useful for applications that experience variable workloads and need to respond quickly to changes in demand.
+For example:
+  * **E-commerce Platforms**: Scale up during peak shopping times and scale down during off-peak hours.
+  * **IoT Applications**: Handle bursts of data from IoT devices by scaling up processing capabilities when needed.
+  * **Event-Driven Architectures**: Automatically scale based on events from message queues or other event sources, ensuring that your application can handle varying loads efficiently.

 ![alt text](./kube-images/auto-diagram.png)